vitaly-nikolenko/deviceapi/README.md

 This is a Spring Boot application that provides a REST API for managing device hierarchy.
 The application supports the following operations:

 - List all devices, sorted by device type (Gateway > Switch > Access Point).
-- Retrieve all device trees (for root devices).
+- Retrieving all registered network device topology.
 - Retrieve a device by its MAC address.
-- Get a tree structure of devices starting from a specific device.
+- Retrieving network device topology starting from a specific device.
 - Add a new device.
 - Update an existing device by MAC address.
 - Delete a device by MAC address.